tadryanom/8088-toolbox/README.md

 Despite being the CPU of origin IBM PC, Intel 8088 can be used in other ways.

 The problem is, however, many software tools surround Intel 8088 are DOS software.
-DOS software is annoying on any modern OS including Windows NT.
+DOS software is annoying on any modern OS including Linux, Mac OS X and Windows.

 This project tries to solve this problem by providing ready-to-use project templates.
 The project templates use Make as build system.